ghc-proposals/ghc-proposals/README.rst

    Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.
+Moreover the GHC maintainers may decline to accept (or revert) an implementation pending revisions to the proposal, if there turn out to be significant gaps in the specification, unforeseen interactions with existing features, or unexpected breaking changes not covered by the backwards compatibility assessment.

    `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals>`_ •
    `≡ List of proposals being revised <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`_ •